Motion comic: History

 The concept was fully outlined in the mid-1960s by science fiction author Philip K. Dick in his novel The Zap Gun, an expansion of his novella Project Plowshare, which was written in 1964 and first published as a serial in the November 1965 and January 1966 issues of Worlds of Tomorrow magazine.
 In Dick's novel, weapons designers of the future are mediums, who create their new designs in trance states.
 The weapon designs are extracted telepathically from a motion comic book, The Blue Cephalopod Man from Titan, created by mad Italian artist Oral Giacomini.
 Dick describes both the storyline and the animated panels of this comic book in detail.

 In the mid 1960s, Marvel Comics Animation used the technique for the television show The Marvel Super Heroes.
 Actual artwork from the originally published comic books was augmented by voices, music, and a small amount of animation.
 The term "motion comic" did not exist yet.

 In 1982, the comic strip Jane was made into a TV series by BBC.
 It featured brief sequences of a stylized approach to comic panels, partly done with animation, partly with actors in a drawn environment via chroma key.

-In 2005, Lions Gate released an animated version of the Saw: Rebirth comic, one of the first examples of an animated comic created to tie into a film franchise.
-The first major motion comics released, which is also the first use of the term "motion comic", were released by Warner Bros., the owner of DC Comics to coincide with the film premieres of The Dark Knight and Watchmen, releasing an adaptation of Batman: Mad Love and Watchmen: Motion Comics, adapting the comic book of the same name.
-In 2010 a motion comic called Inception: The Cobol Job was released as prequel and prologue to the movie Inception.
-In 2012 a prequel motion comic of the movie Dredd was made to show the origins of the movie's main antagonist, Ma-Ma.
+In 2005, Lionsgate released an animated version of the Saw: Rebirth comic, one of the first examples of an animated comic created to tie into a film franchise.
+The first major motion comics released, which is also the first use of the term "motion comic", were released by Warner Bros., the owner of DC Comics to coincide with the film premieres of The Dark Knight and Watchmen, releasing an adaptation of The Batman Adventures: Mad Love and Watchmen: Motion Comic, adapting the comic book of the same name.
+In 2010 a motion comic called Inception: The Cobol Job was released as prequel and prologue to the film Inception.
+In 2012 a prequel motion comic of the film Dredd was made to show the origins of the film's main antagonist, Ma-Ma.

 Marvel Comics has released motion comics using a company owned by Neal Adams.
 The first release was an adaptation of Joss Whedon and John Cassaday's Astonishing X-Men: "Gifted".
 Other adaptations include Spider-Woman: "Agent of S.W.O.R.D.", Iron Man: "Extremis", Black Panther, Thor/Loki: Blood Brothers, Inhumans and Astonishing X-Men: "Dangerous".

 Examples from other companies include Peanuts Motion Comics, Zits Motion Comics, the Dead Space prequel comics and the "Lucy" element of the ABC News documentary Earth 2100.

 Another example would be a four-part motion comic based on the Uncharted video game series as a prequel called Eye of Indra, released for the PlayStation Network.